 A stepped cantilever beam is supported at one end and a load is applied at the free end, as shown in the figure below.
 The beam must be able to support the given load, , at a fixed distance from the support.
 Designers of the beam can vary the width () and height () of each section.
 We will assume that each section of the cantilever has the same length, .

 The volume of the beam, , is the sum of the volume of the individual sections

 Constraints on the Design : 1 - Bending Stress

-Consider a single cantilever beam, with the centre of coordinates at the centre of its cross section at the free end of the beam.
+Consider a single cantilever beam, with the center of coordinates at the center of its cross section at the free end of the beam.
 The bending stress at a point in the beam is given by the following equation

 where is the bending moment at , is the distance from the end load and is the area moment of inertia of the beam.